Find Affordable College Courses

 Houston, TX

-On top of its placing in our value ranking, UH also did well on our Best Civil Engineering Master’s Degree Schools in the Southwest Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+UH also claimed a spot on our Best Civil Engineering Master’s Degree Schools in the Southwest Region list.
+It’s in the top 15% of all schools in this category.

-Out of the 19 schools in the Southwest Region that were part of this year’s ranking, Texas A&M University - College Station landed the # 4 spot on the list.
-Texas A&M College Station is a fairly large public school located in the midsize city of College Station.
+A rank of #4 on this year’s list means Texas A&M University - College Station is a great value for civil engineering students working on their master’s degree.
+Texas A&M College Station is a very large public school located in the midsize city of College Station.

 The average tuition and fees for an out-of-state graduate students at Texas A&M College Station are $24,106 a year.

-Texas A&M College Station not only placed well in our value ranking, but it is also #5 on our Best Civil Engineering Master’s Degree Schools in the Southwest Region list.
+Texas A&M College Station did well in our overall quality rankings, too.
+It placed #5 on our Best Civil Engineering Master’s Degree Schools in the Southwest Region list.

-Full Civil Engineering at Texas A&M University - College Station Report
+Read full report on Civil Engineering at Texas A&M University - College Station

 #5